ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 To help train a model, you can upload documents that were pre-annotated by a UIMA analysis engine.
 The pre-annotated files must be in XMI serialization of UIMA Common Analysis Structure (UIMA CAS XMI) format and combined into a .zip file.
 For example, you can upload documents that were annotated in an {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer collection.

 A human annotator can revise, delete, and add annotations to these documents, or you can bypass human annotation and use these files to create training, test, and blind document sets for evaluating and improving the model performance.
-For details about how to create these files and requirements for uploading them, see [Uploading pre-annotated documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_uima).
+For more information about how to create these files and requirements for uploading them, see [Uploading pre-annotated documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_uima).

 ### Anonymizing data
 {: #wks_anonymizing}